 Cared for by the National Trust for Scotland.
 Visit the grand 16th-century castle that was the ancestral home of the Brodie clan for over 400 years.
 Inside, discover its impressive art collections, decorative ceilings and fine furniture.
-Outside, enjoy the beautifully landscaped garden, nature trail and the brand-new family attraction – The Playful Garden.
+Outside, enjoy the beautifully landscaped garden, nature trail and the incredible family attraction – The Playful Garden.

 Acres of gentle Moray countryside surround Brodie Castle, which was originally erected by Clan Brodie in 1567.
 This rose-coloured, turreted castle stands on land confirmed to the Brodies by Robert the Bruce.
 See how changing times altered the castle's shape and purpose.
 The impenetrable 16th-century guard chamber is flanked on one side by a cosy 17th-century wing and on the other by a sprawling Victorian extension.
 The castle’s rooms, passageway and towers are treasure troves of priceless antiques and unusual artefacts.